video-dev/hls.js/api-extractor/report/hls.js.api.md

     // (undocumented)
     readonly transmuxing: HlsChunkPerformanceTiming;
 }

+// Warning: (ae-missing-release-tag) "CMCDControllerConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CMCDControllerConfig = {
+    cmcdEnabled: boolean;
+    cmcdSessionId?: string;
+    cmcdContentId?: string;
+    cmcdUseHeaders?: boolean;
+};

 // Warning: (ae-missing-release-tag) "CuesInterface" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //